Coping with COVID-19

 For girls, disruptions also come at the cost of their safety.

-Episode 1: A pandemic through a girl’s eyes
+Season 1, episode 1: A pandemic through a girl’s eyes

 As their schools close and their families struggle to stay afloat, girls in nine countries grapple with social isolation and the threat of poverty and child marriage.

 “Many parents don’t have a job or money for school fees, so they have started planning to send their children to work,” says Sangamithra, 15, in India.
 “In [the] case of girls, they may plan to marry them off at an early age.”

 Season 1, episode 2: Education through a girl’s eyes

 Nationwide lockdowns in 194 countries left 1.6 billion children – approximately 90 per cent of the world's students – out of school by early April.
 Many girls risk never returning to the classroom, as families turn to child marriage or child labour to ease their economic burdens.

 “The idea of not sending girls to school, especially in the area where I live, has really become a part of culture,” says Antsa, 16, in Madagascar.

 Season 1, episode 3: Relationships through a girl’s eyes